attractions & museums

 Lee Hall Mansion

 Completed in 1859, Lee Hall was home to affluent planter Richard D. Lee.
 One of the last remaining antebellum homes on the Virginia Peninsula, Lee Hall offers visitors a step back to the mid-Victorian period with its authentically furnished rooms, including an elegant ladies parlor.
 During the spring of 1862, the home was used as a headquarters by Confederate generals Johnston and Magruder.
 Guided tours are available.
 Special events and evening programs are held year-round.
-Parking is free and there is a gift shop.
-Lee Hall is partially wheelchair accessible.
+Parking is free.
 Discount tickets are available for military and AAA members.

 -